devSchacht/essential-image-optimization/app/partials/book.md

 ### How do I view WebP images on my OS?

-Although you can drag and drop WebP images to Blink-based browsers (Chrome, Opera, Brave) to preview them, you can also preview them directly from your OS using an add-on for either Mac or Windows.
+While you can drag and drop WebP images to Blink-based browsers (Chrome, Opera, Brave) to preview them, you can also preview them directly from your OS using an add-on for either Mac or Windows.

 [Facebook experimented with WebP](https://www.cnet.com/news/facebook-tries-googles-webp-image-format-users-squawk/) a few years ago and found that users who tried to right-click on photos and save them to disk noticed they wouldn't be displayed outside their browser due to them being in WebP.
 There were three key problems here: